nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 }
 ```

 You'll notice we're using the same `.fromPath` channel constructor as we used at the end of Part 1 (Hello World) of this training series.
-Indeed, we're doing something very similar; the difference is that this time we're telling Nextflow to load the filepath itself into the channel as an input element, rather than reading in its contents.
+Indeed, we're doing something very similar.
+The difference is that this time we're telling Nextflow to load the filepath itself into the channel as an input element, rather than reading in its contents.

 ### 1.4.
 Run the workflow to verify that the indexing step works